SciML/CellMLToolkit.jl/docs/src/tutorial.md

 ![](assets/lorenz.png)

 Let's look at more complicated examples.
 The next one is the [ten Tusscher-Noble-Noble-Panfilov human left ventricular action potential model](https://journals.physiology.org/doi/full/10.1152/ajpheart.00794.2003).
-This is a mid-range electrophysiology model with 17 states variables and relatively good numerical stability.
+This is a mid-range electrophysiology model with 17 state variables and relatively good numerical stability.

 ```Julia
   ml = CellModel("models/tentusscher_noble_noble_panfilov_2004_a.cellml.xml")